 Where do the big price differences for binoculars come from?

 One of the first things to look for when buying binoculars is usually the price.
-The big price differences in the binoculars market are hard to miss.
-There is now an endless number of cheap binoculars that barely cost more than $ 50.
-But there are also models from premium manufacturers like Swaroski or Zeiss that set you back a good 2000 dollars or even more.
-Why are there binoculars on the one hand that are so cheap and on the other hand there are binoculars that are so expensive again?
+The big price differences between the various binoculars are hard to miss.
+There is a seemingly endless selection of cheap binoculars that hardly cost more than $ 50.
+But there are also models from premium manufacturers such as Swaroski or Zeiss that set you back a good 2000 dollars or even more.
+Why are there binoculars on the one hand that are so cheap and on the other hand there are binoculars that are extremely expensive?

 Do I really Need Expensive Binoculars?

-If you only occasionally use binoculars when walking the dog, hiking, or traveling, you don’t have to invest $ 1,000 in top-class binoculars.
-For little use and observing something just out of curiosity, then an inexpensive model that you can buy for a few dollars also does the job.
+If you only use binoculars occasionally for brief observations, when hiking, or traveling, you don’t need to invest $ 1,000 in premium binoculars.
+For little use and viewing something just out of curiosity, then an inexpensive model that you can buy for a few dollars also does the job.
 But keep in mind that low-quality optics that deliver poor image quality leads to frustration and can cause eye fatigue and even headaches.
 So digging a bit deeper into your pocket and avoiding the super cheap binoculars might be the better choice.

 A bird watcher or hunter, of course, has very different demands on binoculars that cheap binoculars can hardly meet.